 - Dimensions 159.5m x 129.5m

 The Docklands Stadium is a sports facility located within the city of Melbourne, Victoria.
 It was completed in 2000 at the cost of $460 million.
-The Stadium is the location of the headquarters of the Australian Football League, who will assume ownership of the stadium in 2025.
+The Stadium is the location of the headquarters of the Australian Football League, and is owned by the League.
 It has an official capacity of 53,359.

 As part of the arrangement –

 - Docklands is entitled to a final if there are two or more finals in the first week, otherwise they must be compensated with extra matches the following year.